frconor-ebook/meditations/_posts/2025-04-23-st-catherine-of-siena.md

 Keep people around us informed, in order to serve for quick and easy transmission of good news and of doctrine.

-Think about the public relations value of the June 26th masses, or other activities in the center, to keep our contact with people that have passed through our life.
+Think about the public relations value of the June 26th Masses, or other activities in the center, to keep our contact with people that have passed through our life.
 Even if we haven\'t seen them for decades, we keep in contact.
 We keep the contact warm.

 The Apostolate of Public Opinion has many forms and expressions, and we have a message for every last person in society: every opportunity is important.

 We\'re in the business of the evangelization of culture.

-One time I was entertaining the Archbishop of Singapore, the deceased Archbishop, in the center of the Women of the Prelature.
+One time I was entertaining the Archbishop of Singapore, now the deceased Archbishop, in the center of the Women of the Prelature.

 We\'d had a benediction in the Oratory.
 He was going to give a get-together in the living room.
 We retired to the study to give him a cup of tea.
 He was diabetic.

 The people who were in the center had prepared a little trolley with a nice cup of tea and some fruits, nicely prepared.
-He took one look at the trolley, and he said, This is culture.
+He took one look at the trolley, and he said, "This is culture."

 I looked again at the trolley.
 I was wondering, was I missing something?
 It looked very ordinary to me.
 I would never have associated the trolley with culture.